BigCalc/passy/README.md

 [![NPM](https://nodei.co/npm/passy.png?downloads=true)](https://nodei.co/npm/passy/)

-Passy is a CommonJS module for Node.js that has identiy and random id generations functions.
-It allows easy generations, verification and parsing of hex encoded 64bit time based ids, or variable length URL encoded random ids.
-Time based ids store the creation date within, so don't require additional storage for a 'created' field which is useful for in-memoery DBs like REDIS.
-URL encoded random ids only use the characters (0-9a-zA-Z-_) which can be safely used in URLs, and provide 64 bits of entropy per character.
+Passy is a CommonJS module for Node.js that has identity and random id generations functions.
+It's used baseURL encoding and created ids of various predefined lengths (with built in creation dates) and also pure random ids of any length.
+Time based ids store the creation date within, so don't require additional storage for a 'created' field which is useful for in-memory DBs like REDIS.

+## baseURL ##
+baseURL is a simple encoding scheme where each character represents 64 values which work safely in URLs ie (0-9a-zA-Z-_).
+Each ASCII character encodes 6 binary bits.
+Input binary numbers must be divisible by 6; unlike base64 there is no scheme to encode variable length binary inputs.
+Bit lengths which are multiples of 6 & 8 tend to be the most efficient for humans and machines.

 ## Install ##